yiisoft/view-twig/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/view-twig/coverage.svg)](https://shepherd.dev/github/yiisoft/view-twig)

 The package is an extension of the [Yii View Rendering Library](https://github.com/yiisoft/view/).
-This extension provides a `TemplateRenderer` that would allow you to use [Twig](https://twig.symfony.com/) view template engine.
+This extension provides a `TwigTemplateRenderer` that would allow you to use [Twig](https://twig.symfony.com/) view template engine.

 ## Requirements